Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach

 Fig.~\ref{DCQNet_res} shows the throughput of different swapping orders with two different link memory allocations when varying the coherence time.
-In all cases, our heuristic algorithm outputs $\texttt{vora}=[4,1,3,2]$, which is also the optimal order, and optimal memory allocation $\mathbf{m}=[4, 2, 4, 2, 4]$.
-The blue dash-line is the estimated rate from our model, which follows reasonably well with simulation results of \texttt{vora}, confirming the effectiveness of our approach.
-Finally, we note that our algorithms are very efficient, e.g., on a machine with Intel(R) Core(TM) i9-3.20 GHz, for ${T_{\rm cohere}=20}$ ms, \texttt{GreedySwap} takes about 200 ms to find a score of 59.72, \texttt{GreedySwap} using tail distribution approximations with ${\epsilon=10^{-5}}$ takes 13 ms to find a score of 59.72, whereas with normal distribution approximations, it estimates a score of 58.69 in only 2 ms.
+In all cases, our heuristic algorithm outputs $\texttt{vora}{=}[4,1,3,2]$, which is also the optimal order, and the optimal memory allocation $\mathbf{m}^*{=}[4, 2, 4, 2, 4]$.
+The blue dash-lines are the estimated rates from our model, which follow reasonably well with simulation results of \texttt{vora}, confirming the effectiveness of our approach.
+Finally, we note that our algorithms are very efficient, e.g., on a machine with Intel(R) Core(TM) i9-3.20 GHz, for ${T_{\rm cohere}{=}20}$ ms and $\mathbf{m}{=}\mathbf{m}^*$, \texttt{GreedySwap} takes about 200 ms to find a score of 59.72, and about 13 ms to find a score of 59.72 using tail distribution approximations with ${\epsilon=10^{-5}}$, whereas with normal approximations, it estimates a score of 58.69 in under 2~ms.